ontogenerator/astronaut-data-analysis-not-so-fair/README.md

-## Not so good astronout data analysis code
+## Not so good astronaut data analysis code

 This repository contains a helper software project with some code to be used for the [FAIR research software course](https://github.com/carpentries-incubator/fair-research-software).